List of The Mummy (film series) characters: Jonathan Carnahan

 Jonathan Carnahan (John Hannah) is Evelyn's older brother.
-He is a thief of considerable skill with some knowledge in reading Egyptian but is not very athletic.
+He is a thief of considerable skill with some knowledge in reading Egyptian, but is not very athletic.
 He is the source of comic relief in the film, through his desire for treasure and irrepressible demeanor.
-He's less adept at fighting, navigating and negotiating than Rick, thus is often left behind.
+He is less adept at fighting, navigating and negotiating than Rick, therefore is often left behind.
 He has some skills in marksmanship, often holding his own against mummies when armed with a gun.
 He has a slight distrust and disapproval of Americans and their wild attitude.
 Jonathan is also the only person in the crew that was saved from a flesh-eating scarab beetle, after Rick removes it from his arm with his pocket knife.
 He is also the one who finds the Egyptian key with the map to Hamunaptra hidden inside.
 During the final battle, he takes control of Imhotep's guards and uses them to kill Anck-su-namun.

-In the second film, he has lost his share of the family's new wealth apart from a golden sceptre, which he continues carrying around even after Imhotep is resurrected and they learn about the new threat of the Scorpion King.
-After his nephew Alex is captured by the cult of Imhotep to use the Bracelet of Anubis to find the oasis and temple of the Scorpion King, Jonathan assists in Alex's rescue by shooting down some of the cult.
+In the second film, Jonathan has lost his share of the family's new wealth apart from a golden sceptre, which he continues carrying around even after Imhotep is resurrected and they learn about the new threat of the Scorpion King.
+After his nephew, Alex is captured by the cult of Imhotep to use the Bracelet of Anubis to find the oasis and temple of the Scorpion King, Jonathan assists in Alex's rescue by shooting down some of the cult.
 Later, after Evelyn is killed by the reincarnated Anck-su-namun, Jonathan faces her in single combat while Alex uses the Book of the Dead to bring his mother back to life.
 Rick realises that the sceptre Jonathan has been carrying opens up into the Spear of Osiris, which can be used to kill the Scorpion King, but Imhotep almost manages to use the Spear himself before Rick grabs it mid-flight.
 The family escape the collapsing temple, with Jonathan managing to claim a large diamond on the top of the temple for himself.

 By the third film, Jonathan has opened a nightclub in Shanghai named after Imhotep, but becomes caught up in the struggle against the now-reborn Dragon Emperor of China.
-After the Emperor's forces are defeated by an army of his undead enemies, Jonathan claims the powerful diamond the Eye of Shangri-La and leaves for Peru to open a new nightclub far away from any mummies (although mummies will be discovered later).
+After the Emperor's forces are defeated by an army of his undead enemies, Jonathan claims the powerful diamond the Eye of Shangri-La and leaves for Peru to open a new nightclub far away from any mummies, although mummies will be discovered later.